FlowForwarding/warp/docs/en/warp_overview.md

 ### Fixed API
-Warp controller provides class-based APIs for opennetworking-specified versions of OpenFlow procotol (for now for *1.3* only).
+Warp controller provides class-based APIs for opennetworking-specified versions of OpenFlow protocol (for now for *1.3* only).
 The advantage of these APIs is type-safety: user operates with compile-time defined structures and handlers, so there is no need to check types of messages and no risk to get a runtime exception because of absence of a required field.
 Fixed APi is built on top of Dynamic API.

 To declare support of Fixed API for version *V*, dynamic driver should be mixed with a trait corresponding to version *V*, e. g. to support version *1.3*, it should be mixed with *Ofp13DriverApi*.
 Such traits require definition of field ```val namesConfig: Config``` that shows how fields required by this version of Fixed API are named in the underlying driver.

 Besides class-based representation, Fixed API supports textual representation of OFP structures:
-- each **Structure** is convertable to its text view using method ```def textView: BITextView```
+- each **Structure** is convertible to its text view using method ```def textView: BITextView```
 - Fixed API Driver is able to parse **BuilderInputs** using method ```def parseTextView(input: BITextView): Try[BuilderInput]```

 Textual representation was developed for interconnection with out-of-controller sources of messages, e. g. it is used in [Send-To-Switch Rest API](send_to_switch_api.md).